fletchjp/MERG-Arduino-Software/README.md

 ### Syntax

 I will document my learning of the Markdown syntax here.
+At he moment all I have done is to add some headings and can see how they work.